akashkahalkar/AttemptAtSwiftUI/README.md

 I tried to replicate the UI of a well known App.
 My Attempt was to check how much of structure i can create with SwiftUI and results were amazing.

 >I am not sure if these are the best practises to do things in SwiftUI.
+> I removed all the preview code as i was running MacOS Mojave and there's no preview available yet.

 ### Version
 > Swift 5, iOS 13, Xcode 11 beta